 This is why you should be extra cautious when picking a healthcare website design company.
 You need to make sure that every single bit of your web design and digital marketing strategy matches the stringent requirements.

-Now that you know why good design is important, let's see what makes it so.
+Now that you know why good website design is important, let's see what makes it so.
 A well-designed healthcare website combines several key elements to create a user-friendly, trustworthy, and efficient platform for patients and healthcare providers alike.

-Trusted content
+Trusted Content

 One of the ways to show that the content you serve is trustworthy is by implementing E-E-A-T signals.
 It stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
 In the context of healthcare, this means ensuring that your content is written or at least reviewed by healthcare specialists, not just copywriters.